open-revolution/research/imed/proposals-summary.md

 > a) Good question (btw: numbers info like this are really important so do note them) b) I imagine this is low because fund ends up just supporting neglected diseases and this is developed countries contribution [name=Rufus Pollock]

 #### Comparison of HIF book and Open this Book

+> I'd delete this section from the summary.
+However, I'd be interested to get more info from you on this. [name=Rufus Pollock]

 * HIF is more scholarly
   * > In what way?
 This is useful to understand [name=Rufus Pollock]